Lesotho; Makhangoa Community Camp

 The heart of the camp is the living area and kitchen building, which consists of a lounge with large welcoming couches, a fire place, and large black-wood dining table counter.
 Also built from local stone it is a fine example of traditional masonry.

 Ablutions are in a separate stone building at the back of the camp, over looking the estuary system where the Bokong flows into Katse Dam.
 There are two flush toilets, two hot showers and two hand basins, all with hot and cold running water.

 Lighting is solar and paraffin but there is a camp generator to charge cameras and laptops.

 Founded in 1824, Lesotho (fondly referred to as the Kingdom in the Sky), is completely surrounded by South Africa.
-At 30,550.00 square kilometres, it is one of the world’s smallest countries and one of the few remaining monarchies in Africa.
+At 30,550.00sq km, it is one of the world’s smallest countries and one of the few remaining monarchies in Africa.
 With the highest average altitude in the world and thousands of kilometres of virgin, gin clear streams, what you have is Africa’s version of Patagonia.